Reinforcement Learning with Dual-Observation for General Video Game Playing: GVGAI Learning Competition

-The competition level set is composed of two training levels and three test levels of each game.
-Instead of using very distinct test levels that were totally irrelevant to the ones for training as in the past competitions, all the test levels are generated from training levels by operating single-tile change, multi-tile change or level combination.
+The competition level set for each game is composed of two training levels and three test levels.
+Instead of using very distinct test levels that were dissimilar to the ones for training as in the 2017--2019 competition editions, all the test levels in the 2020 and 2021 editions were generated from training levels by making \emph{changing one or several tiles} or performing \emph{map combination}, described later in Section \ref{sec:testlevel}.